Aging and Longevity Basics

 • Skin aging and protection, including sunscreen, retinoids, vitamin C, and collagen support.

-• Cardiometabolic health, including blood pressure, cholesterol, and diabetes risk.
+• Cardiometabolic health, including blood pressure, cholesterol, and cardiovascular risk assessment.

-• Brain health and cognitive aging, including dementia risk and neurological health.
+• Brain health and cognitive aging, including dementia risk and neurological health — see the Brain Health Hub.

 • Musculoskeletal aging, including bone density, muscle loss, and fall risk.